FAQ Relating to the Corona Virus

 2. Are there general hygiene rules at the ID?

 Yes, we kindly ask you to abide to the following measures:

 - When entering the building disinfect your hands.
 We've provided disinfectant at all entrances.

-- People with cold symptoms are not allowed to join events
+- People with cold symptoms are not allowed to join events.

 3. What precautions have been taken against the spread of the virus in the dormitory?

-- There are disinfectant stations at entry areas.
+- There are disinfectant stations at all entry areas.
 In private areas the tenants are responsible for disinfectants.

 - The cleaning team provides a thorough support in cleaning and disinfecting the kitchens.

 - New tenants receive once a disinfectant upon arrival.

 4. What are official regulations regarding wearing a mask?